 Irritable bowel syndrome

-If you have irritable bowel syndrome (IBS), you’ll notice patterns in your abdominal pain as it consistently appears after you eat certain things, or at certain times of the day.
+If you have irritable bowel syndrome (IBS), you’ll notice patterns in your abdominal pain because it consistently occurs after you eat specific foods or at certain times of the day.

 Urinary tract infection